-- Firan Technology Group (USA) Corporation's functional currency is the United States dollar. - FTG Aerospace Tianjin Inc.'s functional currency is the Canadian dollar.
+- Firan Technology Group (USA) Corporation's functional currency is the United States dollar. - FTG Aerospace Tianjin Inc.'s functional currency is the Canadian dollar. - JV's functional currency is the Chinese Renminbi ("Rmb").

 All financial information is presented in Canadian dollars and has been rounded to the nearest thousands except where noted and per share amounts.